Indie Dev’ Guide 8: R&D Tax Relief Claims for SMEs

 Over the last few years, the rates of relief for R&D have changed, mainly increasing the value of the relief for companies that qualify.

-From 1 April 2015, the tax relief on allowable R&D costs was increased to 230%.
-This means that for every £100 of qualifying costs, your company could reduce your taxable profits by a further £130 on top of the £100 you actually spent.
+From April 2023, the tax relief on allowable R&D costs was reduced to 186%.
+This means that for every £100 of qualifying costs, your company could reduce your taxable profits by a further £86 on top of the £100 you actually spent.

-Alternatively, you can choose to convert the losses into a repayable tax credit, which from 1 April 2015 is at a rate of 14.5%.
-This may be preferred as it offers an instant cash injection, whereas although carrying losses forward could obtain greater tax relief (at 20%), there is no guarantee the company will be profitable in the short term, and the cash may be more important.
+Alternatively, you can choose to convert the losses into a repayable tax credit, which from April 2023 is at a rate of 10%.
+This may be preferred as it offers an instant cash injection, whereas although carrying losses forward could obtain greater tax relief (at 25%), there is no guarantee the company will be profitable in the short term, and the cash may be more important.
+However, in order to deter abuse of this scheme HMRC announced a restriction from April 2021 to the amount of tax credit a company can receive in one year.
+The cap is set at £20,000 plus three times the company’s total PAYE and NIC liability for the year.

 Download the complete guide